blakepennington97/CS465/hw3/README.md

-# CS465 HW2
+# CS465 HW3

-This is a repository that uses both supervised and unsupervised algorithms to predict and analyze data.
+This is a repository that uses the poker deuces library to predict scores of the hand in 5 card draw Poker.
+It also has algorithms to determine which cards to discard or keep to achieve an optimal win rate.

 ## Part 1